 Polenta can be partnered with any savory side dish, as you can see from this list.

-Use these recipes with pre-made polenta tubes cut into discs for a quick bite or make a meal out of it with bowls of polenta.
+Use these recipes with pre-made polenta tubes cut into discs for a quick bite, or make a meal out of it with bowls of polenta.

-Whether you choose to plate it in a soft, mushy form or dry it out to create a solid base that can be cut up in handy pieces, it goes well with whatever side dish you come up with!
+Whether you choose to plate it in a soft, mushy form or dry it out to create a solid base that can be cut up into handy pieces, it goes well with whatever side dish you come up with!

 This versatility allows you to enjoy polenta in more ways than one.